MEbiz Real Estate Insider: Shifting Sands – A historical perspective behind the law of Kennebunkport’s Goose Rocks Beach case

-You may not have thought it was possible, but Maine’s iconic coastline has become even more interesting, at least at Goose Rocks Beach in the Town of Kennebunkport.
-Residents and visitors alike are dealing with the aftermath of a recent case overturned by Maine’s highest court.
+You may not have thought it was possible, but ME’s iconic coastline has become even more interesting, at least at Goose Rocks Beach in the Town of Kennebunkport.
+Residents and visitors alike are dealing with the aftermath of a recent case overturned by ME’s highest court.

 Public Trust Rights